West Felton

 West Felton is a village and civil parish near Oswestry in Shropshire, England.
 At the 2001 census the parish, which also includes the settlements of Rednal, Grimpo and Haughton, had a population of 1,380, increasing to 1,475 at the 2011 Census.

 History

 The village originally grew around a Norman castle, whose motte lies next to the church.
 It was recorded in the Domesday Book of 1086 as Feltone, and as "Felton by le Knokyn" in 1303.
 The name Felton probably represents a combination of Old English feld, "open land", and tun, "settlement".

-The old ecclesiastical parish of West Felton contained the townships of West Felton, Sutton, Rednal, Haughton, Tedsmore (the latter five originally part of the eleven townships forming the medieaval manor of neighbouring Ruyton-XI-Towns), Woolston (now in Oswestry Rural), Sandford and Twyford.
+The old ecclesiastical parish of West Felton contained the townships of West Felton, Sutton, Rednal, Haughton, Tedsmore (the latter five originally part of the eleven townships forming the mediaeval manor of neighbouring Ruyton-XI-Towns), Woolston (now in Oswestry Rural), Sandford and Twyford.
 The modern civil parish has similar, though not identical, boundaries.

 The parish church, which has a 12th-century nave, is dedicated to St Michael, and has a chapel of ease at Haughton.